wilyarti/hashtree/README.md

 # hashtree
 # WARNING #
-hashtree is currently being re-written in Go by the author.
+hashtree is currently being re-written in bad Go by the author.
 The previous version is still supported but no new features will be added.

 # hashtree